St. Luke Learning Center

 At times children are recommended for evaluations through the River Forest Public School District.
 The Learning Specialist submits the necessary paperwork and coordinates the evaluations.
 The learning specialists along with the homeroom teacher attend all staffings.
 When appropriate, the learning specialists advise parents of programs at the private and public high school, as well as attend transition meetings.
 In relation to the case studies and the results of a meeting to determine any services to which a student is entitled to, the learning specialists also assist both the social worker and the speech therapist.
 The Learning Center oversees outside support to ensure that students receive their services mandated by the students’ IEPs.

-The learning specialists will meet twice a month with the Assistant Principal, school counselor, and classroom teachers.
+The learning specialists will meet twice a month with the Principal and classroom teachers.
 The goal of these meetings is to better track those students who may be experiencing academic or emotional difficulties, as well as to keep everyone up to date on current issues.
 During these meetings, the teachers will discuss those students who are either struggling in an academic, social-emotional, or behavioral way, as well as possible interventions.
 The Learning Center will meet with the classroom teacher to determine needs and interventions.
 This will be determined by standardized test grades, classwork, and teacher input.